Summary

 EU Blue Card

 The EU Blue Card is a residence permit issued for the first time.
 It is limited to four years and is issued, for example, to graduates of universities from third countries.
+With the EU Blue Card, holders have the opportunity to pursue employment in line with their qualifications.

 The prerequisite for obtaining the EU Blue Card is proof of a salary that is at least two-thirds of the annual contribution assessment ceiling of the general pension insurance.
 For some professions requiring special staff, the income threshold has been reduced to 52%.